-Yeah, I can think of a reason to keep Chamakh out too, you didn’t get there first, but maybe a return from the African Cup of African Nations in Africa playing for a Cup will somehow have transformed him back into the Chamakh that first arrived at the club.
+Yeah, I can think of a reason to keep Chamakh out too, you didn’t get there first, but maybe a return from the African Cup of Nations will somehow have transformed him back into the Chamakh that first arrived at the club.
 Maybe Dr O’Driscoll has been beavering away in the lab at the new medical centre and has invented a potion of pure confidence that he can inject straight into him to replace that which he has lost (yes, this does sound very similar to cocaine, I know).

 But with Thierry Henry unlikely to be around for the Sp*rs game, and no possibility of anyone else coming into the squad until summer, I’d rather see the old Chamakh than the more recent version.
 We can but hope.
 Maybe he and Park can spark each other into life, hahahaha, urgh.

 Meanwhile, the return of Gibbs means we’ve got a specialist left back for the first time since Olympiacos away.
 It means that the manager now has three centre-halves to choose from and that can only be a good thing.
 For most people it’s a case of who partners Thomas from Ireland (hat-tip WST Jr), but I guess, depending on the opposition, the manager can tailor his defence a bit more.
 Quite what he’ll do remains to be seen but it’s a good problem for him to have.